 Changing out the filter in your furnace is one of the most important components of an efficient machine.
 The regularity of how often you change out the filter depends on the quality of the filter you buy and the amount of usage it is experiencing.
 In the fall months, you may be able to wait a bit between filters, but in the winter when your system is running around the clock, make changing them out a priority.
 A general timeline for replacing filters is around 4 to 6 weeks, but you should always check them to be confident.
 You also want to make sure that the door to the fan part of the furnace is always completely shut to ensure you are getting all of the warmth throughout your home.

 You always want to make sure your furnace is in perfect physical condition – if it is not, you could expose yourself and your family to dangerous carbon monoxide.
 Make sure that there is no rusting or cracks of any kind within the structure.
 If you are inspecting it and you notice some fractures, you should call a professional immediately to determine what your next steps should be.
 Carbon monoxide exposure is not to be messed around with; according to the Centers for Disease Control and Prevention (CDC), immediate physical reactions to carbon monoxide will be dizziness, headache, nausea, and vomiting, but if there is a high amount in the air, a person might lose consciousness or it could be fatal.

 Before we begin experiencing frigidity outside, make sure that you are comfortable and safe inside with a reliable, functioning furnace.
-To schedule maintenance service, furnace repair, or even install a brand new one, call One Hour Heating & Air Conditioning® of Ramsey today at (763) 284-8639.
+To schedule maintenance service, furnace repair, or even install a brand new one, call Northern's One Hour Heating & Air Conditioning® today at (763) 284-8639.
 We are based in Ramsey and serve the Minneapolis area.